-(4d) Click Label to edit year's font size --make it 6pt.
+(4d) Click Label to edit year's font size - make it 6pt.
 Click also "Allow labels to overlap other marks" at bottom of menu (not shown).

-Further edits are shown in video to make the chart more closely cropped: Right-click both Axes (All White and All Black) / Edit Axes / Range / Fixed - to start at 15 and end at 45 (Fixed range); Print --> Save as PDF (Don't export to PowerPoint).
+Further edits are shown in video to make the chart more closely cropped: Right-click both Axes (All White and All Black) / Edit Axes / Range / Custom / Fixed - to start at 15 and end at 45 (Fixed start and end).

-04_lastName_connected_scatterplot_tableau.pdf
+Print --> Save as PDF (Don't export to PowerPoint).

+04_lastName_connected_scatterplot_tab leau.pdf